Prof-Sears/prof-sears.github.io/Riddler/Express-2020-11-20/README.md

 ![Screenshot of Workbook for Extra Credit](Extra_Credit-Screenshot.png)

 ## Skipping Leap Years
-It is not true that we always have a leep year every four year.
+It is not true that we always have a leap year every four year.
 The calendar skips leap years in the first year of each century, except when the century is divisible by 400.
 Looking at four non-leap years in a row gives a maximum of 8 Friday the 13ths.
 I checked that case, and you will get a maximum of 8 Friday the 13ths if you have four non-leap years in a row.